Safe Sidewalks Program

 The Safe Sidewalks Program will reimburse 50% of the repair cost (up to a maximum of $2,500) per resident property frontage.
 Income-qualified residents (per California Alternate Rates for Energy Income Qualifications) may receive a match of 75% of the cost of the sidewalk repair, subject to a maximum of $3,750 per property frontage.

-The application period is open and applications must be received by March 30, 2022.
-Application approvals and permit authorizations will begin July 1, 2021.
+The application period is open, and applications must be received by March 30 of the current fiscal year (July 1 – June 30).
+Application approvals and permit authorizations will begin on July 1 of the current fiscal year.

 Residents will be required to: